 With just one clearance — this visa — the countries you can visit are *deep breath* Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Iceland, Italy , Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
 Yeah, quite a few options.

-Not only way, but Schengen also provides railway passes that focus on concentrated areas within the region in order to offer a convenient way to travel between countries, across long distances, providing access to popou.ar destinations.
+Not the only way, but Schengen also provides railway passes that focus on concentrated areas within the region in order to offer a convenient way to travel between countries, across long distances, providing access to popou.ar destinations.
 For example, you can purchase a Budapest-Czech-Republic-Vienna, weekend pass, regulating that specific sub-region of mainland Europe, allowing unrestricted travel from one place to the other.